 For more information on the amended Tree Warden Statutes and Shade Tree Preservation Plans, visit the Vermont League of Cities and Town's Tree Law webpage.

-For specific questions on these plans, contact Joanne Garton at email@example.com.
+For specific questions about drafting your municipality's shade tree preservaiton plan, contact Joanne Garton at firstname.lastname@example.org.

 Shade Tree Preservation Plans

 In accordance with statute 24 V.S.A. § 2502, if a community would like to expand the role of the tree warden, (beyond caring for municipally-planted and designated shade trees) a Shade Tree Preservation Plan may be adopted.
 The plan must include: